 Exchanging your vouchers for the JR Rail Pass

-You can do this at the JR EAST Travel Service Center at the airport.
-These are on the basement level at both the Terminal 1 and 2 stations.
+You can do this at the JR EAST Travel Service Center on the basement level at both the Terminal 1 and 2 stations.
 During the late afternoon when many flights from the US arrive, the lines can get a bit long.
 However once you get into central Tokyo, finding the places to exchange your vouchers can be somewhat tricky.
 You can choose a future date for the timing when you want to start using the pass, so even if you don't have intentions of using the pass on the day of arrival, we would recommend for you to get the validation done while you are at the airport.

 You will have to fill in a form with your name and passport number.
 If the lines aren't too long, the staff might let you book one or two train tickets, but if not you can reserve your seats at any of the counters marked in green ( "Midori no Madoguchi") that you will see in most stations.